boyhagemann/restui/readme.md

 ## Install

+* Install thru Composer
+* Change your database config in the `app/config/database.php` file.
+The database name defaults to *restui*.
-Use `php artisan restui:install` after Composer Install to migrate and seed the database
+* Use `php artisan restui:install` to migrate and seed the database